 Transcendental Meditation simultaneously ameliorates many important risk factors for disease, including major risk factors for coronary heart disease, stroke, and cancer.
-Findings include reductions in: high blood pressure; insulin resistance; smoking; alcohol consumption; drug abuse; obesity; physical and mental stress; and various forms of psychological distress such as anxiety, depression, and hostility.
-TM also enhances protective factors including improved occupational health and job satisfaction; more harmonious relationships; and positive psychological health and well-being [see Table 1, page 3, for references].
+Findings include reductions in: high blood pressure; insulin resistance; smoking; alcohol consumption; drug abuse; obesity; physical and mental stress; and adverse psychological traits such as anxiety, depression, and hostility.
+TM also enhances protective factors including improved occupational health and job satisfaction; more harmonious relationships; and positive psychological health and well-being [see Table 1 for references].

-Reduction of High Blood Pressure, Improved Cardiovascular Health, Reduced Cardiovascular Events, and Decreased Mortality
+Reduction of High Blood Pressure, Improved Cardiovascular Health, Reduced Cardiovascular Events, and Decreased Mortality older African-Americans (a high-risk group for vascular disease).
+These and other randomized controlled trials have shown:

-In recent years, a multi-centre medical research team in America has attracted grants totalling over \$25 million, principally from the US National Institutes of Health for research on Transcendental Meditation and prevention of cardiovascular disease in older African-Americans (a high-risk group for vascular disease).
-These studies and other randomized controlled trials have shown:
+In recent years, a multi-centre medical research team in America has attracted grants totalling over \$25 million, principally from the US National Institutes of Health, for research on Transcendental Meditation and prevention of cardiovascular disease in

-- In a nine-year investigation of patients with coronary heart disease, TM led to a 48% reduction in the rate of major clinical events (all-cause mortality plus non-fatal myocardial infarction and stroke) compared to controls who received education on risk factor reduction.
-Regularity of TM was significantly associated with longer survival; subjects who practised the technique regularly showed a 66% risk reduction for major clinical events.
-TM also reduced blood pressure and psychosocial distress [9]. - TM produced clinically significant reductions in systolic and diastolic blood pressure, without adverse side-effects [9-18, 22-25, 32-45, 413-414]. - TM was more effective in reducing mild hypertension than either progressive muscular relaxation, a pseudo-meditation procedure (which attempted to imitate the TM technique), or a 'usual care' programme of advice on weight loss, salt restriction, exercise, and alcohol intake [10-12, 32].
+- In a nine-year study of patients with coronary heart disease, TM led to a 48% reduction in the rate of major clinical events (all-cause mortality plus non-fatal myocardial infarction and stroke) compared to controls who received education on risk factor reduction, including diet modification and exercise.
+TM also reduced blood pressure and psychosocial distress [9]. - TM produced clinically significant reductions in systolic and diastolic blood pressure, without adverse side-effects [9-18, 22-25, 32-45, 413-414]. - TM was more effective in reducing mild hypertension than either progressive muscular relaxation, a pseudo-meditation procedure (which attempted to imitate the TM technique), or a 'usual care' programme of advice on weight loss, salt restriction, exercise, and alcohol intake [10-12, 32]. - TM was effective in lowering systolic and diastolic blood pressure for men and women in both high- and low-risk groups on six measures of hypertension risk: psychosocial stress, obesity, alcohol use, physical inactivity, dietary sodium-potassium ratio, and a composite measure of these factors [11]. - Follow-up studies confirm sustained blood pressure reductions with TM [13]. - Cost-effectiveness of TM for reducing high blood pressure compared favourably with drugs [14]. - Pooled data from two randomized studies on older people with elevated blood pressure showed that TM was associated with a 23% reduction in all-cause mortality and a 30% decrease in cardiovascular deaths [15-17]. - In patients with stable coronary heart disease (CHD), TM decreased both blood pressure and insulin resistance key components of the 'metabolic syndrome' associated with many major disorders of modern society, including CHD, type 2 diabetes, and hypertension.
+TM also increased stability of the cardiac autonomic nervous system [18]. - TM reduced carotid artery atherosclerosis compared to control groups who either practised progressive muscular relaxation or received health education [19-20].

-- TM was effective in lowering systolic and diastolic blood pressure for men and women in both high- and low-risk groups on six measures of hypertension risk: psychosocial stress, obesity, alcohol use, physical inactivity, dietary sodium-potassium ratio, and a composite measure of these factors [11]. - Over one year, subjects practising TM demonstrated reduced use of antihypertensive medication relative to control groups [13].
-An analysis of cost-effectiveness indicated that TM could compare favourably with pharmacological treatment for hypertension [14]. - Pooled data from two randomized studies on older people with elevated blood pressure showed that TM was associated with a 23% reduction in all-cause mortality and a 30% decrease in cardiovascular deaths [15-17]. - In patients with stable coronary heart disease (CHD), TM decreased both blood pressure and insulin resistance-key components of the 'metabolic syndrome' associated with many major disorders of modern society, including CHD, type 2 diabetes, and hypertension.
-TM also increased stability of the cardiac autonomic nervous system [18]. - TM reduced carotid artery atherosclerosis compared to a control group who received health education [19-20, 427]. - TM improved functional capacity and quality of life in patients with chronic heart failure.
-TM subjects also showed reduced depression and had fewer hospitalizations [21]. - In university students, TM reduced blood pressure; decreased total psychological distress, anxiety, depression, and anger/hostility; and improved coping [22]. - In pre-hypertensive adolescents, TM decreased blood pressure at rest and during acute laboratory stress; and decreased ambulatory blood pressure during daily activity [23, 24]. - TM decreased left ventricular mass in pre-hypertensive adolescents compared to a control group receiving health education, indicating reduction of an early sign of left ventricular hypertrophy (the strongest predictor of cardiovascular mortality apart from age) [408].
+- TM improved functional capacity and quality of life in patients with chronic heart failure.
+TM subjects also showed reduced depression and had fewer hospitalizations [21]. - In university students, TM reduced blood pressure; decreased total psychological distress, anxiety, depression, and anger/hostility; and improved coping [25]. - In pre-hypertensive adolescents, TM improved blood pressure at rest, and during both acute laboratory stress and normal daily activity [22-24]. - TM decreased left ventricular mass in pre-hypertensive adolescents compared to a control group receiving health education, indicating reduction of an early sign of left ventricular hypertrophy (the strongest predictor of cardiovascular mortality apart from age) [408].